 Why is Refuge Chamber Maintenance Important?

 Refuge Chambers are sturdy machines equipped with advanced life-saving technology.
-Suppose these systems are left unchecked or poorly serviced, the risk of not operating effectively when hazards occur increases exponentially—placing the lives of those using the chamber in danger.
+However, suppose these systems are left unchecked or poorly serviced; the risk of not operating effectively when hazards occur increases exponentially—placing the lives of those using the chamber in danger.

-Routine servicing involves keeping chambers in optimal working condition and emergency readiness.
-For example, replacing all door seals during each service; this is important to make sure no outside air is entering the chamber.
-Wear and tear occur on the door seal with opening and closing, so regularly replacing this is paramount.
+Routine servicing involves keeping chambers in optimal working conditions and emergency readiness.
+For example, replacing all door seals during each service; is important to ensure no outside air enters the chamber.
+In addition, wear and tear occur on the door seal with opening and closing, so regularly replacing this is paramount.